stvoutsin/gwt-tap-autocomplete/README.md

 # Tap-autocomplete
 Autocomplete library, wrapped in GWT sample project, that allows dynamic metadata keyword loading from TAP services

+The research leading to these results has received funding from the European Community's Seventh Framework Programme (FP7-SPACE-2013-1) under grant agreement n°606740.

 # Usage Example:

 Javascript: